DSLR vs Mirrorless Cameras | Which Is the Right Option for You?

-- High Megapixel Full Frame: Sony a7R ($2098) vs Nikon D800E ($3296)
+- High Megapixel Full Frame:

 Viewfinder: Electric Viewfinder (EVF) vs Optical Viewfinder

 I absolutely love the EVF in my mirrorless cameras.
-It’s amazing being able to see the exact exposure and color I’m going to get when I press the shutter!
+It’s amazing being able to see the exact exposure and color that I’m going to get before I even press the shutter!

 DSLR vs Mirrorless: Autofocus

-Although a DSLR camera will typically have more native lenses to choose from, a mirrorless camera will have more adaptable lenses.
-I’ve mounted everything from E-mount lenses, A-Mount lenses (from Sony, Zeiss, and Konica Minolta), Leica, Voigtlander, Canon EF, and Exakta (have you even heard of that one?!) lenses on my mirrorless body.
+Furthermore, any mirrorless camera will always have far more adaptable lenses.
+Just on Sony’s E-mount alone, I’ve mounted everything including native E and FE lenses, A-Mount lenses (Sony, Zeiss, and Konica Minolta), Leica, Voigtlander, Canon EF, Nikon F, and Exakta (have you ever even heard of that one?!) lenses on my mirrorless body.

 Options on DSLR and Mirrorless Cameras